chinnu54/SecureGen/README.md

-A sphosticated secured Password Generator based on user needs through Command line interface
+A sphosticated secured Password Generator based on user needs through WEB UI (developed HTML & CSS)

+FLask is used to achieve the integration between forntend & Backend